d12frosted/elpa-mirror/stable-melpa/flyspell-correct-readme.txt

 `flyspell-correct-helm' and `flyspell-correct-popup'.

-In order to use `flyspell-correct-ido' interface instead of default `flyspell-correct-dummy', place following snippet in your 'init.el' file.
+In order to use `flyspell-correct-ido' interface instead of default `flyspell-correct-completing-read', place following snippet in your 'init.el' file.

   (require 'flyspell-correct-ido)